ralna/spral/doc/Fortran/ssids.rst

       factorization (i.e. in the matrix :math:`D`).
    :f integer stat: Fortran allocation status parameter in event of allocation
       error (0 otherwise).
-   :f integer cublas_error: CUBLAS error code in the event of a CUBLAS error
-      (0 otherwise).
-   :f integer cuda_error: CUDA error code in the event of a CUDA error
-      (0 otherwise).
-Note that due to asynchronous execution, CUDA errors may not be reported by the call that caused them.

    +-------------+-------------------------------------------------------------+
    | inform%flag | Return status                                               |